-The anxiety of always feeling like there is too much to do and too little time seems to be common among my friends.
+The anxiety of always feeling like there is too much to do and too little time seems to be common among of my friends.
 How often do you hear people say “I’m going to squeeze in a lunch,” or “I’ll try to fit you in,” or “let me work it into my schedule.”
-When you hear yourself saying that, chances are you’re spreading yourself too thin.
-By trying to do it all, we often over-commit and when we over-commit we usually end up sacrificing something— like focus, respect, quality time, and peace of mind.
+When you have to fit, squeeze or work it in, chances are you’re spreading yourself too thin.
+By trying to do it all, we often over-commit and when we over-commit we usually end up sacrificing something— like focus, respect, quality time, and peace.

-When I am honest with myself I realize it really isn’t worth it to do something half-way.
-I’ve had lunches with friends or peers that are completely unsatisfying because we’re not really present—we’re so rushed that we are talking a mile-a-minute, barely taking each other in, and thinking about all the other things we need to do and places we need to be!
-When that happens, I usually leave feeling very unsatisfied and wondering if it was really worth my limited time.
+When I’m honest with myself I realize it really isn’t worth it to do something half-way.
+I’ve had lunches with friends or peers that are completely unsatisfying because we’re not really present—we’re so rushed that we’re talking a mile-a-minute, barely taking each other in, and often thinking about all the other things we need to do and places we need to be!
+When that happens, I usually leave feeling unfulfilled and wondering if it was really worth my limited time.
 What was the point?
 To say I did it?
 To check that person off my list?
-Am I hurrying to get somewhere else?
-What makes me think somewhere else is better?
-What else is there beside the moment?

 Although we may not get to do everything we want, when we slow down, manage our time, and choose what’s important we are at least living each moment to its fullest.
 We are choosing to be present throughout our encounters.
-We are choosing quality of experiences over quantity, respect for people over disrespect, self-nurturing over spreading ourselves too thin, being focus over scattered, and peace over stress.
+We are choosing quality of experiences over quantity, respect for people over disrespect, self-nurturing over anxiety, being focused over scattered, and peace over stress.